baspete/stirling-pi/README.md

 ### Optional

-1. **A Display** - I wired up a small I2C driven OLED display.
-Haven't figured out what to do with it.
+1. **A Display** - I wired up a small I2C driven OLED display that uses the SSD1306 chipset.
+If you provide the I2C address in `config.js` it will render current values.
 1. **A Thermal Pad** - I cut one of [these](https://www.amazon.com/gp/product/B085VSJFY7) to match the bottom plate of the Stirling engine and put on top of the heater to ensure good thermal transfer.
 Also it keeps things from sliding around.
 1. **A Project Box** - I used a wood box I had lying around.